 With the completion of a county-sanctioned living space in the loft, I was thrilled to officially make the barn my full-time residence late in 2015.
-And I’ve been so lucky to have my wonderful new life partner, Caroline, move into the space and love it as I do.

 How interesting it is to find that when one focuses on living as inexpensively as possible, one’s ecological footprint naturally shrinks along with it.
-Cutting the cost of living to the bare minimum, for me, has meant things like a sawdust toilet instead of flush toilets with their attendant 1,000 gallon septic tank.
-The composting toilet handily supports the permaculture principle of turning “waste” into a valuable asset, it prevents the wasting and despoiling of potable water, and prevents the pumping of turds all over the landscape to some remote location for treatment and then having to purify the water all over again.
+Cutting the cost of living to the bare minimum, for me, has meant things like a compost toilet instead of flush toilets with their attendant 1,000 gallon septic tank.
+The compost toilet handily supports the permaculture principle of turning “waste” into a valuable asset, it prevents the wasting and despoiling of potable water, and prevents the pumping of turds all over the landscape to some remote location for treatment and then having to purify the water all over again.

 Living a low-cost lifestyle means rainwater catchment instead of a $6500 connection to the rural water grid and a monthly bill, with the side-benefit of delicious, chlorine and fluoride-free water.
 A well would be another option — as well as really good redundancy — but too expensive for the budget to date.

 Living a low-cost lifestyle means solar panels for the production of the majority of the electricity used.
-We did finally relent and have electrical service installed, but it is mainly used for powering a window air-conditioner on hot days.
-The solar panels provide most of the rest of our electrical needs, which are kept very low by LED lights, efficient appliances, and of course mindfulness (turning lights off when not being used and eliminating phantom loads).
+I did finally relent and have electrical service installed, but it is mainly used for powering a window air-conditioner on hot days.
+The solar panels provide most of the rest of my electrical needs, which are kept very low by LED lights, efficient appliances, and of course mindfulness (turning lights off when not being used and eliminating phantom loads).

 Living a low-cost lifestyle means using wood for heat.
 So far the deadfall in the 3 wooded acres, plus contributions from neighbors needing some thinning, has provided all the wood needed to heat the barn.
-With zero insulation in the bottom floor, and a well-insulated loft, the workshop stays livable and the loft is quite warm and cozy on the coldest days.
+With zero insulation in the bottom floor, and a well-insulated loft, the workshop stays comfortable and the loft is quite warm and cozy on the coldest days.